Curriculum Overview

 Goals for Students

 The goals that guide K – 12 mathematics have been influenced by the Curriculum and Evaluation Standards for School Mathematics (National Council of Teachers of Mathematics, 1989); and its updated version, Principles and Standards for School Mathematics (National Council of Teachers of Mathematics, 2000).
-Additionally, the K – 12 mathematics curricula for Manitoba schools are aligned with the Common Curriculum Framework for K – 12 Mathematics (1995) prepared by the western Canadian provinces and territories under the Western and Northern Canadian Protocol for Collaboration in Basic Education.
+Additionally, the K – 12 mathematics curricula for Manitoba schools are being aligned with the Common Curriculum Framework for K – 9 Mathematics (2006) and Common Curriculum Framework for 10 – 12 Mathematics (2008) prepared by the Canadian provinces and territories under the Western and Northern Canadian Protocol for Collaboration in Basic Education.

 - commit themselves to lifelong learning

-- become mathematically literate adults, using mathematics to contribute to society.
+- become mathematically literate citizens, using mathematics to contribute to society and to think critically about the world

 The Structure of Mathematics